Vy187/cyber_security_notes/Sec+ Notes.md

 ### 12A: Incident Response
 #### Incident Response Processes
-An incident is an event that interrupts standard operations or compromises security policy.
+An $\color{#a5d6ff} {incident}$ is an event that interrupts standard operations or compromises security policy.

-Incident Response Lifecycle are procedures and guidelines covering appropriate priorities, actions, and responsibilities in the event of security incidents, divided into preparation, detection, analysis, containment, eradication/recovery, and lessons learned stages.
+$\color{#a5d6ff} {Incident\ Response\ Lifecycle}$ is the procedures and guidelines covering appropriate priorities, actions, and responsibilities in the event of security incidents, divided into preparation, detection, analysis, containment, eradication/recovery, and lessons learned stages.

 #### Preparation
-Preparation is an incident response process that hardens systems, defines policies and procedures, establishes lines of communication, and puts resources in place.
+$\color{#a5d6ff} {Preparation}$ is an incident response process that hardens systems, defines policies and procedures, establishes lines of communication, and puts resources in place.

 Cybersecurity infrastructure is hardware and software tools that facilitate incident detection, digital forensics, and case management

 Computer Incident Response Team (CIRT), Computer Security Incident Response Team (CSIRT), or Computer Emergency Response Team (CERT) may located within a Security Operations Center (SOC).
 An incident response plan are specific procedures that must be performed if a certain type of event is detected or reported.

 #### Detection
-Detection is an incident response process that correlates event data to determine whether they are indicators of an incident.
+$\color{#a5d6ff} {Detection}$ is an incident response process that correlates event data to determine whether they are indicators of an incident.

-First responder refers to the first experienced person or team to arrive at the scene of an incident.
+$\color{#a5d6ff} {First\ responder}$ is the first experienced person or team to arrive at the scene of an incident.

 #### Analysis
-Analysis is an incident response process in which indicators are assessed to determine validity, impact, and category.
+$\color{#a5d6ff} {Analysis}$ is an incident response process in which indicators are assessed to determine validity, impact, and category.

 Factors that affect determines the impact of an incident are data integrity, downtime, economic/publicity, scope, detection time, and recovery time.

 Incident categories and definitions ensure that all response team members and other organizational personnel have a shared understanding of the meaning of terms, concepts, and descriptions.

-Kill chain is a model developed by Lockheed Martin that describes the stages by which a threat actor progresses to a network intrusion.
+$\color{#a5d6ff} {Kill\ chain}$ is a model developed by Lockheed Martin that describes the stages by which a threat actor progresses to a network intrusion.

-A playbook is a checklist of actions to perform to detect and respond to a specific type of incident.
+A $\color{#a5d6ff} {playbook}$ is a checklist of actions to perform to detect and respond to a specific type of incident.

 #### Containment
-Containment refers to the practices and technologies used to identify, isolate, and limit the impact of cyber threats within an organization's network or systems.
+Containment is the practices and technologies used to identify, isolate, and limit the impact of cyber threats within an organization's network or systems.

 Isolation-based containment involves removing an affected component from whatever larger environment it is a part of.

 Segmentation-based containment is a means of achieving the isolation of a host or group of hosts using network technologies and architecture.

 #### Eradication and Recovery
-Eradication is an incident response process in which malicious tools and configurations on hosts and networks are removed.
+$\color{#a5d6ff} {Eradication}$ is an incident response process in which malicious tools and configurations on hosts and networks are removed.

-Recovery is an incident response process in which hosts, networks, and systems are brought back to a secure baseline configuration.
+$\color{#a5d6ff} {Recovery}$ is an incident response process in which hosts, networks, and systems are brought back to a secure baseline configuration.

 Eradication of malware or other intrusion mechanisms and recovery from the attack steps are reconstitution of affected system, reaudit security controls, then Ensure that affected parties are notified and provided with the means to remediate their own systems.

 #### Lessons Learned
 Lesson learned is the process of reviewing the severe security incidents to determine their root cause, whether they were avoidable, and how to avoid them in the future.

-Lessons Learned Report (LLR) is an analysis of events that can provide insight into how to improve response and support processes in the future.
+$\color{#a5d6ff} {Lessons\ Learned\ Report\ (LLR)}$ is an analysis of events that can provide insight into how to improve response and support processes in the future.

-Root cause analysis is a technique used to determine the true cause of the problem that, when removed, prevents the problem from occurring again.
+$\color{#a5d6ff} {Root\ cause\ analysis}$ is a technique used to determine the true cause of the problem that, when removed, prevents the problem from occurring again.

 #### Testing and Training
 Testing and training validate the preparation process and show that the organization as a whole is ready to perform incident response.

 Testing on specific incident response scenarios can use three forms which are tabletop exercises, walkthroughs, and simulations.

 #### Threat Hunting
-Threat hunting is a cybersecurity technique designed to detect the presence of threats that have not been discovered by normal security monitoring.
+$\color{#a5d6ff} {Threat\ hunting}$ is a cybersecurity technique designed to detect the presence of threats that have not been discovered by normal security monitoring.

 ### 12B: Digital Forensics
 #### Due Process and Legal Hold
-Digital forensics is the process of gathering and submitting computer evidence for trial.
+Digital $\color{#a5d6ff} {forensics}$ is the process of gathering and submitting computer evidence for trial.
 Digital evidence is latent, meaning that it must be interpreted.
 This means that great care must be taken to prove that the evidence has not been tampered with or falsified.

-Due process is a term used in US and UK common law to require that people only be convicted of crimes following the fair application of the laws of the land.
+$\color{#a5d6ff} {Due process}$ is a term used in US and UK common law to require that people only be convicted of crimes following the fair application of the laws of the land.

-Legal hold is a process designed to preserve all relevant information when litigation is reasonably expected to occur.
+$\color{#a5d6ff} {Legal hold}$ is a process designed to preserve all relevant information when litigation is reasonably expected to occur.

 #### Acquisition
 Acquisition is the process of obtaining a forensically clean copy of data from a device seized as evidence.

-In digital forensics, data acquisition is the method and tools used to create a forensically sound copy of data from a source device, such as system memory or a hard disk.
+In digital forensics, $\color{#a5d6ff} {data\ acquisition}$ is the method and tools used to create a forensically sound copy of data from a source device, such as system memory or a hard disk.

-Order of volatility is the order in which volatile data should be recovered from various storage locations and devices after a security incident occurs.
+$\color{#a5d6ff} {Order\ of\ volatility}$ is the order in which volatile data should be recovered from various storage locations and devices after a security incident occurs.
 1. CPU registers and cache memory (including cache on disk controllers, graphics cards, and so on).
 2. Contents of nonpersistent system memory (RAM), including routing table, ARP cache, process table, kernel statistics.
 3. Data on persistent mass storage devices (HDDs, SSDs, and flash memory devices):